 Undoubtedly, taking a boat cruise down the Thames is one of the most popular things to do around London Bridge.
 And why wouldn’t it be?
 It’s great fun, and you can take in all the sites as you float serenely down the river.

 Feeling indulgent?
-Opt for an afternoon tea river cruise, it’s what you deserve.
+Opt for a river cruise, it’s what you deserve.

-Flat Iron Square is one of my favourite places to visit near London Bridge… but what is it exactly?
+Flat Iron Square is one of our favourite places to visit near London Bridge… but what is it exactly?

 The wine bar, Tap & Bottle is the perfect spot for some organic and biodynamic wine too.
 Winning all round.